-Vice President in USA - Houston
+Vice President in New York

 "Intertrust provided me with the opportunity of an international assignment; hence I joined the New York team this year."